gyndok/win-probability-calculator/README.md

 # Win Probability Calculator

-A web-based calculator that determines the probability of a team winning based on the current score and time remaining in the game.
+A web-based calculator that determines the probability of an NBA team winning based on the current score and time remaining in the game.

 ## Features